 The only exception to this policy is the case in which a student seeks and/or accepts an assistantship in another University of South Carolina department when an assistantship is not available in the Department of Psychology.
 The Director, however, should be informed of the search and any assistantship obtained.
-No student is allowed to have any employment in addition to an assistantship without informing the Director and securing faculty approval.
+No student is allowed to have any employment during the academic year in addition to an assistantship without informing the Director and securing faculty approval.